pingswept/me30-website/content/logistics/projects.md

 ![breadboard power supply](/img/breadboard-power-supply-from-amazon.jpg)

-The image below shows the rough mechanical constraints for the PCB.
-You can make a board of whatever dimensions you want, but it needs to plug into the breadboard, so you probably want to follow the pin location dimensions shown below.
-You don't have to have pins where all of the 8 red dots are-- you could get by with just 4, but 8 will make the board stay in place a little more securely.
+The image below shows the mechanical constraints for the PCB.
+You can make a board of whatever dimensions you want, but it needs to plug into the breadboard, so you probably want to make sure that the pins line up with the holes in the breadboard, as shown below.
+You can get by with 4 pins, but 8 will make the board stay in place a little more securely.
+Regardless of how many pins you use, make sure that each rail has only matching pins, i. e. don't accidentally connect 5 V to GND.

 ![](/img/breadboard-supply-mechanical-design.png)